Peer and Practice Assessments

-A distance assessment is conducted virtually between the assessor and the member being assessed and will take approximately an hour to complete.
-The assessment will consist of short scenario-based questions that will allow members to demonstrate their knowledge of midwifery practice, professional standards and the regulations that govern the profession.
-Click here to see an example of the distance assessment tool.
+A peer assessment is conducted virtually between the assessor and the midwife being assessed, and takes about an hour to complete.
+It consists of short, scenario-based questions that allow midwives to demonstrate their knowledge of midwifery practice, professional standards, and the regulations that govern the profession.
+Click here to see an example of the peer assessment tool.

-In-person assessments take place at the member’s place of practice.
-They involve a review of a small selection of the member’s charts as well as an interview about the care that was provided.
-A discussion of the member’s QAP submissions over the past five years will also occur.
-The goal of the assessment is to identify possible areas for practise improvement.
-These assessments will take approximately three to four hours to complete.
-Review the In-person Assessment Chart Tool.
+For midwives who score below 75%, practice assessments are scheduled at their place of practice.
+These assessments include a review of a small selection of the midwife’s charts, and an interview about the care that was provided.
+A discussion of the midwife’s QAP submissions over the past five years will also occur.
+Practice assessments take about three to four hours to complete.
+For more information, please read the Practice Assessment Chart Tool.

-Assessors use the information gathered during the assessment process to summarize the member’s knowledge and their application of midwifery legislation, standards and best practices in the provision of client care.
+Assessors use the information gathered during the practice assessment process to summarize the assessed midwife’s knowledge and their application of midwifery legislation, standards, and best practices in the provision of client care.
 Evaluations are completed in a fair and consistent manner and are based on the College’s competency framework.
-All information is submitted to the Quality Assurance Committee (QAC) for review and determination of outcomes.
+All information is submitted to the College’s Quality Assurance Committee (QAC) for review and determination of outcomes.

-A panel from the QAC reviews the in-person assessment reports to determine the outcomes and recommendations, if any, to the member.
+A panel from the QAC reviews the practice assessment reports to determine the outcomes and recommendations, if any, to the assessed midwife.

-To read more about the assessment process, please read through the Peer & Practice Assessment Guide.
+To learn more about the assessment process, please read the Peer & Practice Assessment Guide.